Yining Lu

 Notre Dame, IN 46556

 Hi There 👋!
-My name is Yining Lu, a first-year CS PhD student at the University of Notre Dame, where I am working with Prof. Meng Jiang in DM2: Data Mining towards Decision Making lab.
-Previously, I worked at Johns Hopkins University Center for Language and Speech Processing advised by Prof. Daniel Khashabi.
+My name is Yining Lu, a second-year CS PhD student at the University of Notre Dame, where I am working with Prof. Meng Jiang in DM2: Data Mining towards Decision Making lab.
+Previously, I was an applied scientist intern at Amazon and graduate research assistant at Johns Hopkins University Center for Language and Speech Processing advised by Prof. Daniel Khashabi.

-My research interests are in natural language processing and reinforcement learning, with primary focus on the evaluation of LLM on reasoning tasks and data-centric interpretability of RL.
+My research lies at the intersection of natural language processing and reinforcement learning, with a primary focus on the evaluation and optimization of generative models through the lens of RL methods and theory.
 To this end, I am currently working on research questions:

 -